 Okinawa's goya champuru is a stir-fried dish that mixes goya (bitter melon) with tofu, eggs, pork, noodles, and all sorts of other ingredients from different cultures to create something uniquely Okinawan.

-This is only a small selection of the wealth of regional Japanese food, so get out there and see what else you can find – there’s no better way of exploring this fantastic country!
+The sheer variety of traditional Japanese foods is impossible to cover here.
+This is only a small selection of the wealth of regional Japanese foods, so get out there and find your own favorite traditional Japanese dishes – there’s no better way of exploring this fantastic country!